Date: Jan. 5, 2012

 WASHINGTON — The engineering profession's highest honors for 2012, presented by the National Academy of Engineering (NAE), recognize ground-breaking contributions to the development of the modern liquid crystal display and achievements that led to a curriculum that encourages engineering leadership.
-The awards will be presented at a gala dinner event in Washington, D.C., on Feb.
-21, 2012.
+The awards will be presented at a gala dinner event in

 T. Peter Brody, George H. Heilmeier, Wolfgang Helfrich, and Martin Schadt will receive the Charles Stark Draper Prize — a $500,000 annual award that honors engineers whose accomplishments have significantly benefited society — “for the engineering development of the Liquid Crystal Display (LCD) that is utilized in billions of consumer and professional devices.”

 Clive L. Dym, M. Mack Gilkeson, and J. Richard Phillips will receive the Bernard M. Gordon Prize — a $500,000 award issued annually that recognizes innovation in engineering and technology education — “for creating and disseminating innovations in undergraduate engineering design education to develop engineering leaders.”
 Half of each Gordon prize is awarded to the winner's institution to support the continued development, refinement, and dissemination of the recognized innovation.

 “The engineers we are honoring have created windows through which people are learning about and shaping our world,” said NAE President Charles M. Vest.
 “The LCD is the human interface with much of today’s technology and information.